-When a leptonic scattering reaction occurs at low laboratory energy $\nu = p \cdot q/M$ and/or low photon virtuality $Q^2$ , nucleon excited states are not enabled.
+When a leptonic scattering reaction occurs at low energy transfer $\nu = p \cdot q/M$ and/or low photon virtuality Q^2 , nucleon excited states cannot form.
 Coherent elastic scattering occurs, leaving the target in its ground state.
 The transferred momentum is shared by the target's constituents, the target stays intact and its structure undisrupted.
-The 4-momentum of the virtual photon is spent entirely as target recoil.
-The energy transferred is $\nu{el} = Q^2/(2M)$ .
-In the case of a nuclear target, elastic scattering may occur on the nucleus itself or on an individual nucleon.
-If the nuclear structure is disrupted, the reaction is called quasi-elastic (not to be confused with the "quasi-elastic" scattering of neutrinos, which is charge-exchange elastic scattering; i.e., involving $W^{+/-}$ rather that $Z^0$ ).
-Polarized elastic and quasi-elastic scatterings will be discussed next.
+The 4momentum of the virtual photon is spent entirely as target recoil.
+The energy transferred is $\nu{el} = Q^2/(2M)$.
+For a nuclear target, elastic scattering may occur on the nucleus itself or on an individual nucleon.
+If the nuclear structure is disrupted, the reaction is called quasi-elastic (not to be confused with the "quasi-elastic" scattering of neutrinos, which is charge-exchange elastic scattering; i.e., involving $W^{+/-}$ rather that Z^0).